reinier/reinierladan.nl/src/index.md

 - UX researcher
 - Interaction designer

-This is an incomplete list of all the competences, skills, tools and processes I have experience with :
+This is an incomplete list of all the competences, skills, tools and processes I have experience with:

 - Product management (product owner, project manager) with Scrum and Kanban
 - Product design (user flows, wireframes, information architecture, visual design, design exploration, expert review)